MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-classification.md

 > [!TIP]
 >For the best user experience and to ensure business continuity, we recommend that you start with user recommended classification, rather than automatic classification.
 This configuration gives your users the ability to accept the labeling or protection action, or override these suggestions if they are not suitable for their document or email message.

-An example for when you configure a condition to apply a label as a recommended action, with a custom policy tip:
+An example prompt for when you configure a condition to apply a label as a recommended action, with a custom policy tip:

 ![Azure Information Protection detection and recommendation](../media/info-protect-recommend-callouts.png)

+In this example, the user can click **Change now** to apply the recommended label, or override the recommendation by closing the bar.

 ## To configure recommended or automatic classification for a label